danwinship/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   implementation.
 This simplifies their deployment process and reduces the complexity of managing cross-cluster applications.

+#### Story 4 (DNS)

+* **Requirement:** As a cluster administrator, I plan to deploy CoreDNS so that there is an endpoint on every node, and I want clients to preferentially connect to the endpoint on their own node, to reduce latency.
+I'm not worried about CoreDNS endpoints becoming overloaded by unbalanced traffic distribution, because "1 endpoint per node" is substantially more replicas than the service "needs" anyway.
+* **Solution:** Set `trafficDistribution: PreferClose`
+* **Effect:** The Kubernetes implementation will recognize that the DNS service is deployed in a way that supports "prefer same node" traffic distribution, and behave accordingly.

 ### Notes/Constraints/Caveats

 This proposal is our third attempt at an API revolving around such a